-In FY2023 all positions were posted on USAJobs.gov, with a link to the announcements in the daily newsletter sent to all employees via email to ensure all employees had an opportunity to apply for advancement.
-Further, we implemented a Temporary Opportunities site (TOPs) where detail assignment opportunities are available for all employees to review and apply for.
+In FY2024 all vacancy announcements were posted on USAJobs.gov, with a link to the announcements in the daily newsletter sent to all employees via email to ensure all employees had an opportunity to apply for advancement.
+Further, we continue to utilize the Temporary Opportunities site (TOPs) where detail assignment opportunities are available for all employees to review and apply for.